Young Black and Latino voters seen as key in turning back midterm ‘red wave’ - NewsBreak

 “It’s imperative to note the Latino vote must not be taken lightly and that investment into engagement of this group is a must, and it cannot be an afterthought,” she said.

-The post Young Black and Latino voters seen as key in turning back midterm ‘red wave’ appeared first on Iowa Capital Dispatch .
+The post Young Black and Latino voters seen as key in turning back midterm ‘red wave’ appeared first on Wisconsin Examiner .

 Comments / 0